-'Flying Yesterday and Tomorrow'
+Flying Yesterday and Tomorrow

 The dream to fly is thousands of years old.
 Ancient stories from around the world tell us of those who wanted to take flight.
-Their stories of successes and failures started to become reality in the late 1800s, when men and women used the growing technological know-how to build the craft that, up until then, had only been possible in our dreams.
+Their stories of successes and failures started to become reality in the late 1800s, when men and women used the growing technological know-how to build the craft that, up until then, had only been possible in imaginations.

-Early balloonists excited the world with flights covering 25 miles in under three¬¬ hours.
+Early balloonists excited the world with flights covering 25 miles in under three hours.
 Now, they have the option of taking a few hours journey or one of thousands of miles over many days in balloons specially designed and equipped to go long distances.

 Gliders have increased distances and heights as well.
-While the first glider pilots jumped their gliders from hills and mountains, today’s gliders are towed high into the air and can travel for hundreds of kilometers or more.
+While the first glider pilots jumped their craft from hills and mountains, today’s gliders are towed high into the air and can travel for hundreds of miles.

 The first airplanes were made of cloth and wood and powered by engines that produced around 12 horsepower.
 Today, metal and composites are the materials designers use to make flight faster and safer.
 Some modern racing planes’ engines produce over 3,500 horsepower, and a modern commercial airliner with multiple engines creates over 95,000 horsepower!
 While the physics of flight remains the same, the technology is always advancing.